syagawa/m5-atoms3u-esp-idf-examples/tinyusb-msc-settings/README.md

 ---

-This project is based on tusb_composite_msc_serialdevice from the esp-idf framework, which can be found at https://github.com/espressif/esp-idf/tree/master/examples/peripherals/usb/device/tusb_composite_msc_serialdevice .
+This example is based on tusb_composite_msc_serialdevice from the esp-idf framework, which can be found at https://github.com/espressif/esp-idf/tree/master/examples/peripherals/usb/device/tusb_composite_msc_serialdevice .